 Presented by the United States Marine Corps: Young musicians must not only maintain a high degree of instrument proficiency through practice and rehearsal, but they must also maintain superior grades and devote time to the extracurricular needs of the band.
 In doing so, the high school musician displays traits the Marines consider essential: Endurance, Knowledge, Unselfishness, Dependability, Enthusiasm and Loyalty.
 To help high schools promote recognition of these achievements, the Marine Corps honors qualified senior music students with the Semper Fidelis Music Award.

-All senior band students are honored with a senior plaque that includes a picture of the band program’s graduating senior class.
+All senior band students are honored with a senior plaque.
 Seniors play a critical role in the leadership of the band by setting a positive example for underclassmen to follow and shaping the legacy that will be passed on to future band members.